 Smartphone telematics offers a volume, variety, and velocity of data almost alien to an industry that’s relied on basic demographic and socio-economic profiling since its inception.
-The technology has the potential to catapult insurers from simply knowing who their drivers are and what they drive, to understanding in minute detail how they drive, where, when and, with some interpretation, why.
-But making sense of all of this requires new capabilities and new ways of working that simply haven’t formed part of an insurer’s arsenal in the past.
+The technology has the potential to catapult insurers from simply knowing who their drivers are and what they drive to understanding in minute detail how they drive, where, when and why.

-The technological, analytical and data science skills required to understand and harness this data, knowing what to pay attention to or not, need building and nurturing.
+The technological, analytical and data science skills required to understand and harness this data, knowing what to pay attention to, need building and nurturing.
 Not to mention the privacy, compliance and cybersecurity considerations that come with holding sensitive customer information.

-All this requires leadership commitment and investment, for the long haul.
-Without it, insurers won’t be able to act, rendering the data, and cost of acquiring it, worthless.
+All this requires leadership commitment and investment.
 Anyone who dismisses the implications of this new data, in favor of focusing solely on the opportunity is optimistic at best or misguided at worst.
-But the rewards for those who take change seriously and invest in creating the capabilities can be significant, and the headache can be avoided.

 Three pillars of monetization

 Usage-based insurance isn’t simply a means to more accurate pricing, it holds the key to behavioral change.
-Understanding the realities of how individuals actually behave behind the wheel enables insurers to target higher-risk drivers and, using combinations of education and incentivization, help them to reduce risky driving.
-And with reduced risk, comes a reduction in loss.
-Harnessing the data from smartphone telematics to redefine segmentation can yield significant rewards.
-After all, what business doesn’t want to know its customers better and better than its competitors?
+Understanding the realities of how individuals actually behave behind the wheel enables insurers to target higher-risk drivers and, with education and incentivization, help them to reduce risky driving.

-The omni-presence of a smartphone and the permission is given by a driver adopting telematics-augmented policy gives insurers the opportunity to engage in real-time, low-cost and contextual digital communications with a customer that’s actively using, and deriving value from, their app.
+The omnipresence of a smartphone and the permission given by a driver adopting telematics-augmented policy gives insurers the opportunity to engage in real-time, low-cost and contextual digital communications with the customer that’s actively using, and deriving value from, their app.
 Reliance on mass-communication channels can be replaced with highly personalized, highly relevant messages to a receptive audience, driving significant efficiency in marketing spend.

-The relationship between a motor insurer and a driver has never truly been one of love or affection.
-In reality, motor insurance is a grudge purchase for many and especially painful for certain segments such as the young or those in higher-risk occupations or geographies.
-But by pivoting to a personal dialogue centered on the insurer providing value, the annual “shop around for a deal” can be challenged by a more meaningful relationship that goes beyond the yearly invoice.
-If your motor insurer has had 12 months to understand you as a person, to respond by offering incentives and benefits to your relationship based on who you are, not just who you might be, your propensity to place value on this relationship beyond price alone can be increased.
+The relationship between a motor insurer and a driver has never truly been one of love and affection.
+In reality, motor insurance is a grudge purchase for many and especially painful for younger drivers or those in higher-risk occupations or geographies.
+But by pivoting to a personal dialogue centered on the insurer providing value, annual shopping around for better deals can be challenged by a more meaningful relationship that goes beyond the yearly invoice.
+If a motor insurer has had 12 months to understand the customer as a person and has responded by offering incentives and benefits based on who they are, the propensity to place value on this relationship beyond price alone can be increased.